KostaMorozov/ExerciseNext/README.md

 6. When launching the app for the first time, the `addItem` input should be in focus (5pt)
 7. Fix the counter on the footer (5pt)
 8. Add a code comment explaining what `delegateEvent` function does (10pt)
+// instead of giving each similar element an event , it efficiently handle it.
 9. Load and display tasks from https://jsonplaceholder.typicode.com/todos when application loads (20pt)
 10. Prevent adding task that contain `< >` in the title. (replace with blank), For example: 'Learn < JS >' should become 'Learn JS' (10pt)
 11. Handle the error in the console (15pt)